 One important thing to bear in mind regarding the difference between internal and external communication is privacy.
 Some information needs to be kept within an organization (financial information, for example), and should not be communicated to people outside the organization.

 Verbal, non verbal and visual.

 Interpersonal communication simply involves people engaging with each other on a face to face, or human to human level.
+It includes communications that takes place with the help of technologies such as e-mail, webinar, etc. In a business organization, chief officers and managers are expected to give instructions in a clear fashion.
+If the interpersonal communication skills of a manager is weak, he will not be able to get the best out of his subordinates.
 This is the type of communication you may also use with friends and acquaintances (though you may, of course, need to be more formal in an organizational context).
 Thus, developing your interpersonal communication skills is a great idea if you want to do well in other areas of life as well – such as forging friendships.

 We have all heard the phrase, ‘I heard it on the grapevine’.
 This means that we heard something through gossip, passed from person to person, and we are not entirely sure what the source of the rumor is.
 Though most organizations to have some kind of grapevine at work, it is important not to trust information that you have simply heard via hearsay.
 And, of course, it is important not to create or to spread any malicious gossip around the workplace.
 Instead, be a supportive colleague and encourage your coworkers, giving constructive criticism when necessary but never talking about people unkindly behind their backs.